TimSando/PyCap/docs/intro-to-python/week-4.0.md

 ---
 title: Handling Errors
-description: In this session we'll go through what an error is in Python, how it's treated and how to handle them within your code
+description: In this session we'll go through what an error is in Python, how it's treated by Python, how to handle them within your code and how to find the source of the errors within your code.
 prev_know: None
 skills:
   - Try Except
   - Exception
   - Raising Errors
   - Debugging
+  - Debuggers
-date: 02/02/2021
+date: 09/02/2021
 mentors:
   - TimSando
   - ghandic